Joannechiao18/Lexical-Analyzer/README.md

 ## Instructions

-1. Install/Open `Visual Studio 2022` and open project files 📂.
+1. Install/Open `Visual Studio` and open project files 📂.
-2. Run the project without debugging.
+2. Run the .sln (solution) file without debugging.
-3. You can change output by changing the `"Source.txt"` file in the project.
+3. You can change the outputs by changing the `"Source.txt"` file in the project.

-## Note

-Download all the files 📂 in this repository to test.